 Sending files containing corrected AIIR records

 Corrected AIIR records should be supplied in the AIIR data file format specified in this document.
 Investment bodies can report corrected AIIR records to the ATO via online methods.
+Corrected records should only be used to correct monetary amounts.
+If other details need to be corrected such as investor name, TFN or ABN, a replacement file must be used.

-If an investment body makes adjustments to investment income amounts in the Investment account data record, the Supplementary income account data record or the Farm management deposit account data record after it has been reported to the ATO, corrected account data records and associated investor data records must be provided if the adjustment to any amount is more than ± $20.00 for an individual investor or ± $100.00 for a non-individual investor.
+If an investment body makes adjustments to investment income amounts in the Investment account data record, the Supplementary income account data record, the Farm management deposit account data record and the Sale of securities data record after it has been reported to the ATO, corrected account data records and associated investor data records must be provided if the adjustment to any amount is more than ± $20.00 for an individual investor or ± $100.00 for a non-individual investor.
 If adjustments are made to amounts before the AIIR is sent, the adjusted amounts should be included in the original AIIR.

 For example, if an investment body adjusts the interest rate previously applied to a range of accounts resulting in an adjustment to the interest amount paid to some investors for the financial year and this adjustment is made after the AIIR has been sent to the ATO, the investment body is required to supply the ATO with details of those individual investor accounts where the adjustment exceeded ± $20.00 and those non-individual investor accounts where the adjustment exceeded ± $100.00.